 In Germany it is not customary to walk unannounced into colleagues’ offices to discuss important topics.
-If pressing questions that have to be decided rapidly crop up unexpectedly, the best thing is to ask your colleagues first of all by phone or email if they have time to talk.
+If pressing questions which have to be decided rapidly crop up unexpectedly, it is best to first ask your colleagues by phone or email if they have time to talk.

-In a professional context, it is always preferable to use the “Sie” form.
-If your interlocutor has a title, such as a doctor’s title, you should use this title plus his or her last name.
+In a professional context, it is always preferable to use the formal “Sie” form.
+If the other person has a title, such as a doctor’s title, you should use this title plus his or her last name.
 For example, say: “Herr Doktor Müller” or “Frau Doktor Müller”.
-Addressing people by their first name and using the “Du” form are reserved strictly for friends and family in Germany.
-However, if a colleague says you can address them with "Du” or allows you to leave out the “Doktor" when you talk to them, you should accept the offer.
-They are being especially friendly in doing so.
-Look out for how people introduce themselves at the beginning and follow their example.
+Addressing people by their first name and using the informal “Du” form are reserved strictly for friends and family in Germany.
+However, if a colleague says you can address them with “Du” or allows you to leave out the “Doktor” when you talk to them, you should accept the offer.
+They are being particularly friendly in doing so.
+Pay attention to how people introduce themselves at the beginning of the conversation and follow their example.

 And remember: unlike in many countries, using the “Du” form at work in Germany does not necessarily mean that you will develop a friendship.
 For many Germans, there is still a strict separation between their professional and private lives.